inf112-v21/The-Dijkstras/README.md

 ## Running it
 *To run:*
-- Download the project from https://github.com/inf112-v21/The-Dijkstras using the green button and press download ZIP.
 - Clone the repo: `git clone https://github.com/inf112-v21/The-Dijkstras` or download the latest <a href=https://github.com/inf112-v21/The-Dijkstras/tags>release.</a>
 - In your IDE of choice, preferably IntelliJ IDEA, run Main.java `src/main/java/inf112/skeleton/app/main.java`